rachaelbabister/blush-bakes-blog/README.md

 ![Flash Messages](readmefiles/images/screenshots/flashmessages.png)
 ![Flash Messages](readmefiles/images/screenshots/flashmessages2.png)

 - SIGN OUT: Users can use the sign out button in the main nav bar to sign out of their account.
-They are asked to confirm if they would like to sign out, or return back to the home page if they want to stay logged in.
+They are asked to confirm if they would like to sign out, or return to the home page if they want to stay logged in.

 ![Sign Out](readmefiles/images/screenshots/signout.png)